cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 SQL Server is a relational database management system from Microsoft [@www-sqlserver-wiki].
-As of Jan 2017, SQL Server is available in below editions
+As of Jan 2017, SQL Server is available as follows:

 1. Standard - consists of core database engine
 2. Web - low cost edition for web hosting
 3. Business Intelligence - includes standard edition and business intelligence tools like PowerPivot, PowerBI, Master Data Services
 4. Enterprise - consists of core database engine and enterprise services like cluster manager
 5. SQL Server Azure - core database engine integrated with Microsoft Azure cloud platform and available in platform-as-a-service mode cite{www-azuresql}.

-        The technical architecture of SQL Server in OLTP (online transaction processing), hybrid cloud and business
-        intelligence modes is explained in
+The technical architecture of SQL Server in OLTP (online transaction processing), hybrid cloud and business intelligence modes is explained in detail [@book-sqlserver].
-        detail [@book-sqlserver].